 Concerns should be raised with either the class teacher or headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

-- Complaints against school staff (except the headteacher) should be made in the first instance, to Ms O’Brien via the school office.
+- Complaints against school staff (except the head of school) should be made in the first instance, to Mrs Williams via the school office.
 Please mark them as Private and Confidential.

-- Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, via the school office.
+- Complaints that are about the executive head teacher should be addressed to the Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

 - Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential..